 Students can rely upon the graduation requirements printed in the catalog that is active when they begin their degree programs, or they may take advantage of later changes to their degree programs.
-LCC will work with students to provide opportunities for degree completion and will honor discontinued degree requirements for five years after the student begins course work for the degree.
+LCC will work with students to provide opportunities for degree completion and will honor discontinued degree requirements for five years after the student begins coursework for the degree.

-The LCC Catalog is published in conjunction with the LCC Student Handbook, which contains such things as facility descriptions, and school policies and procedures including student academic rights and responsibilities and the Code of Student Conduct.
-The Student Handbook is located at lowercolumbia.edu/publications/student-handbook.
+The LCC Catalog is published conjunction in with the LCC Student Handbook. which contains such things as facility descriptions and school policies and procedures including student academic rights and responsibilities and the Code Student Conduct.
+The Student Handbook located at lowercolumbia.edu/ publications/student-handbook.